Aadi Lakshmi: Reception

-B. Anuradha from Webindia123 opined that "His [R. V. Suresh's] disjointed and repetitive screenplay dilutes the interesting point, over which he perhaps wanted to provoke a discussion" but praised Srikanth's performance.
 Kishore from Nowrunning opined that "The plot is good.
 But possessiveness of Srikanth could have been shown more vividly.
 There are a few loose ends like Vadde Naveen getting away from an accident scratch free.
 He [sic] climax could have been made more interesting".
+Film critic B. Anuradha opined that "His [R. V. Suresh's] disjointed and repetitive screenplay dilutes the interesting point, over which he perhaps wanted to provoke a discussion" but praised Srikanth's performance.